hatellezp/Key_detection/README.md

 then create your own settings file _settings.json_, don't overwrite defaults **(please)** (_this is also true for default_fast_settings.json_).

-Parameters in _default_settings.json_:
-* model_name: a name of an implemented model, valid models are in 'models/names.csv'
-* annotation: contains the trained data
-* classes: classes you which to train the model to
-* anchors: contains how many anchors and representative class value for each class
-* weigths: some pretrained weights to not do the work from the beginning
-* configuration: .cfg file to build your specified model
-* logs: directory to save logs if you want to
-* for the freezed phase:
-	* initial_epoch1: the name describes it
-	* epoch1: same
-	* batch_size1: guess it
-* for the unfreezed phase you have the same parameters with number 2 as suffix
-* training: defines type of training done with _train.py_:
-	* 1: only freezed
-	* 2: only unfreezed
-	* 3: whole
-* path_to_keys: name says it all
-* path_to_background : ...

-**The same parameters exists in _default_fast_settings.json_ but are for _fast_train.py_**.

 ## Usage
 Several models can be implemented.
 For the moment we use only

 * _yolov3_